rpanchal1996/question-pair/README.md

-# Similar sentence identification
+# Sentence Pair Detector

-  A siamese LSTM based approach to [quora question pair challenge](https://www.kaggle.com/c/quora-question-pairs) on Kaggle.
+  A siamese LSTM based approach to indentifying similar sentences/question.
+Built for the [quora question pair challenge](https://www.kaggle.com/c/quora-question-pairs) on Kaggle, but can be trained on any similar-sentence dataset.
+### Word Embeddings:
 The word embeddings that I used were the [ConceptNet Numberbatch](https://github.com/commonsense/conceptnet-numberbatch) embeddings.
-I used them mainly for their small size.
+I used them mainly for their small size, but can be switched out for any other word embeddings.
+I would personally recommend using [Google's Word2Vec](https://code.google.com/archive/p/word2vec/) pretrained vectors.
+### Preprocessing:
+I cleaned the dataset to remove sentence contractions.
+I used the list of contractions given by [lystdo](https://www.kaggle.com/lystdo) on Kaggle.
+Standard preprocessing tasks like removing outliers in terms of size and stemming was done.
+### Model:
-I have used two LSTMs with tied weights and a contrastive loss function to train the model.
+I used stacked LSTM cells with tied weights and dropout.
+The loss function is Yann LeCun's [Contrastive Loss Function](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf).
+The optimizer is Adam.